product-os/jellyfish-base-images/README.md

 # Jellyfish base images

-Base docker images used to run and test jellyfish
+Base docker images used to test jellyfish